telent/schlock/README.md

 original, and the part that is original is not good." - Samuel Johnson, attrib.

-This is a first release.
+This is a pre-release which is published on Github mostly so I have a backup of the code.
 Don't trust it.
 It has not been security-audited.
 There will be bugs.
 There is dead code.
 You should read the Security section.